-- When you take them out of the oven, toss the turnips with a tablespoon or two of minced herbs such as parsley, thyme, and/or rosemary.
+- When you take the turnips out of the oven, toss them with a tablespoon or two of minced fresh herbs such as parsley, thyme, sage, and/or rosemary.

 - Drizzle the roasted turnips with romesco sauce or homemade pesto when you serve them.
 If it's spring and you have baby turnips, they are a particularly good match for green garlic pesto.

-- When the turnips are almost done, add about 1 tablespoon of butter, toss to melt the butter and coat the turnips, then sprinkle them with about 1/2 teaspoon garam masala (a mix of warm spices common in Indian cuisine), and toss again to coat them evenly.
-Roast a final 5 to 10 minutes.
+- When the turnips are almost done, add about 1 tablespoon of butter, toss to melt and coat the turnips, then sprinkle them with about 1/2 teaspoon garam masala, and toss again to coat them evenly.
+Roast for another 5 to 10 minutes.

-- If you're cooking a chicken or a pork roast, simply add the turnips to the pan with it to roast alongside – the juices from the roast will flavor the turnips beautifully.
+- If you're cooking a chicken or a pork roast, simply add the turnips to the pan to roast with them.
+The juices from the roast will flavor the turnips beautifully.

-- Mix things up by roasting other root vegetables—potatoes, parsnips, and rutabagas are all goods choices.
-The mix will roast up best is you take the time to cut the vegetables into similarly sized pieces.
-Note: Beets are tasty but know that they will stain the turnips pink when they touch.
+- Mix things up by roasting other root vegetables—potatoes, parsnips, carrots, and rutabagas are all goods choices.
+Cut the vegetables into similarly sized pieces so they cook evenly.
+Beets are tasty, too, but know that they will stain the turnips pink when they touch.

 Turnips, like many roasted vegetables, will keep in the refrigerator for up to five days if they're in a sealed container.
 You can reheat them until warmed through in the microwave, in a low oven covered in aluminum foil, or in a cast-iron skillet with a little drizzle of olive oil.